Premium Conventional Oil Change & Lube

 Time for an oil change?
 We are Provo’s go-to shop for oil changes.
 Campus Tire Pros is a full-service mechanic shop with certified technicians on staff to do the job right on all modern and classic vehicles.
 We offer the most competitive rates and best-in-class service on oil changes in Provo.

-The average cost for an oil change in Provo, Utah is between $00.00 and $00.00, depending on the vehicle.
-We offer our complete oil change and lube service for only $44.95 (conventional oil) or $74.95 (synthetic oil).
+The average cost for an oil change in Provo, Utah can range between around $40 to $160 depending on the vehicle type, engine size, and whether you opt for conventional motor oil or full synthetic.
+We offer our complete oil change and lube service for only $44.95 (conventional oil) or $84.95 (synthetic oil) for all vehicles.
 And when you choose Campus Tire Pros in Provo for your next oil change, we’ll do way more than just change your oil and filter.
 We offer the most comprehensive oil and lube service in Provo and we do it at the absolute best price you can find anywhere.
 And while we save you money on oil changes, we don’t skimp on quality, service, or safety.
 We do the job right.
 We use only the highest quality oils, fluids, parts, and materials, and we are fast, efficient, honest, and transparent.

 Here is a quick price comparison of average oil change prices in Provo